JPETTomography/J-PET-time-sync/README.md

 - Positions of peaks on t_hit1-t_hit2 spectra for coincidences conditioned by scattering (Scattered.txt)

-- The final result - time offsets for synchronization (Deltas.txt)
+- The final result - time offsets for synchronization (Deltas*.new.txt)

 All these files are stored in the same directory with data files.